chris-wood/http-ppauth/draft-wood-httpbis-ppauth.md

 --- abstract

-This document describes a new HTTP authentication scheme based on Privacy Pass, an anonymous authentication protocol.
+This document describes new HTTP authentication mechanisms based on Privacy Pass, an anonymous authentication protocol.
 Clients may use Privacy Pass to obtain tokens, or anonymous credentials, that may be used at most once as an authenticator.
 Issuance of Privacy Pass tokens is outside the scope of this document.

 --- middle

 # Introduction

-The HTTP authentication header allows clients to authenticate itself to servers and proxies
+The HTTP authentication header allows clients to authenticate requests to servers and proxies
 {{!RFC7235}}.
 Current authentication schemes include Basic, Digest, and OAuth.
 There is no anonymous authentication scheme currently defined.

 Privacy Pass an anonymous authentication protocol which uses "anonymous credentials" as lightweight client authenticators.
 Privacy Pass authenticators are anonymous as they do not reveal any information about the client during the authentication phase.
 Clients may use these authenticators to prove to a server that it had previously authenticated or engaged in a protocol to acquire an authenticator.

-This document specifies a new HTTP authentication scheme based on Privacy Pass.
-It updates the IANA Hypertext Transfer Protocol (HTTP) Authentication Scheme Registry this new scheme and its details.
+This document specifies a way by which clients may redeem Privacy Pass tokens to servers for HTTP requests.
+This mechanism uses a new HTTP authentication scheme based on Privacy Pass.
+It updates the IANA Hypertext Transfer Protocol (HTTP) Authentication Scheme Registry with this new scheme and its details.

 ## Requirements